Skip to main content

 Leighton, who has 29 years of experience as a detective and police captain, said that although a degree in criminal justice is generally preferred, any college degree is helpful and demonstrates that you’ve developed critical thinking and writing skills that are an important part of the profession.

-In addition to traditional college-level education, Leighton said, there are also in-service training courses that candidates can complete that will better position them for the rank of detective, some of which include:
+In addition to traditional college-level education, Leighton said, there are also in-service training courses that students can complete that could position them for the rank of detective, some of which include:

 • Basic Crime Scene Processing